-Private Practice never quite managed to work as well as its older sibling Grey’s Anatomy and was gracefully retired after six seasons, Body of Proof lasted just three and hopefully its cancellation will free star Dana Delaney up for something better.
+What’s out Private Practice never quite managed to work as well as its older sibling Grey’s Anatomy and was gracefully retired after six seasons, Body of Proof lasted just three and hopefully its cancellation will free star Dana Delaney up for something better.
 Happy Endings had enough critical praise for its two seasons that it may yet get picked up by another channel.

 It was a terrible year for ABC’s freshman series, of the 10 shows they brought to the upfronts last year, eight have been cancelled.
 That’s a pretty awful statistic and some pretty awful programmes.
 Comedies Don’t Trust the Bitch in Apartment 23 and How to Live with Your Parents for the Rest of Your Life both had names longer than their runs, while Family Tools was, well, full of tools.
 Of the dramas Last Resort was a great concept badly delivered, 666 Park Avenue was just a poor concept poorly delivered.
 Malibu Country, Zero Hour and Red Widow didn’t last long enough for me to actually see.

-Back in the Game – Terry (Maggie Lawson, Psych) is a recently divorced single mum and she moves back in with her grouchy father (James Caan, The Godfather).
+What’s New Back in the Game – Terry (Maggie Lawson, Psych) is a recently divorced single mum and she moves back in with her grouchy father (James Caan, The Godfather).
 She ends up coach to her son’s useless little league team.
 There was some charm to the trailer and I smiled a couple of times, but if those were the best bits, it’s not that great.

 Betrayal – a couple begin an affair, but the guy is the defence attorney on a major case while the woman’s husband is the prosecutor.
 The plot as shown in the trailer seems pretty tenuous, and no one seemed particularly pleasant So it should fit in perfectly alongside Revenge which I felt the same way about.